blaenk/blaenk.github.io/provider/pages/reads.markdown

 <img src="/images/books/debugging.jpg" class="right" width="128">

-<a href="http://amzn.com/1593271743" name="gdb">The Art of Debugging with GDB, DDD, and Eclipse</a> --- Another great book by No Starch Press, publishers of TLPI.
+<a href="http://amzn.com/1593271743" name="gdb">The Art of Debugging with GDB, DDD, and Eclipse</a> [[notes](/notes/gdb/)] --- Another great book by No Starch Press, publishers of TLPI.
 I unfortunately never really spent the time to really understand how to use debuggers past basic functionality, in this case [GDB].
 I knew enough to get by, but it always seemed a little archaic or very complicated, instead opting for so-called "printf debugging," in which one simply adds a bunch of print statements to find the source of various problems.
 This, I've come to realize, is an exercise in masochism.
 Really learning the various tools available to one through a debugger is enlightening.
-I did write up [some notes].

 [GDB]: http://www.gnu.org/software/gdb/
-[some notes]: /notes/gdb/

 ----